Pagina en Español: Resistencia al Calor

 High heat is an environmental justice issue.

-Historically redlined districts are on average 5°F hotter than other districts.
+Historically redlined districts (Areas that were systematically prevented from building wealth on the basis of race) are on average 5°F hotter than other districts.
 These neighborhoods are primarily occupied by people of color, putting them at a higher risk of experiencing disproportionate high heat.

 In Salem, we have neighborhoods that experience high heat differently that others due to lack of green space, a higher density, etc. We are working on the pilot project in The Point because it is the most densely populated, high urban heat area in Salem.